MarteXcoin-documentation/Documentation/introduction/how-to-buy.rst

 MarteX can be purchased and sold in several ways, each with different advantages and disadvantages.
 The following options are available:

-- :ref:`Exchanges <exchanges>` are one of the most popular ways to trade cryptocurrency.
+- Exchanges are one of the most popular ways to trade cryptocurrency.
 A wide range of exchanges exist, each offering slightly different features.
 Some serve different markets, some are in direct competition, some have cheaper fees, and some are subject to